Welcome to Krynn

 It's not all run and chase, as there are safer areas within Krynn.
 These are places to restock or shelter, so use them wisely but not for too long.
 Watch out for side quests, these are a massive part of your adventure and fruitful for several reasons (actually they feel more of a necessity rather than an option).
 Along the way, you never know how many potential friends you might meet so try communicating before raising your weapon.
 Might work, but, be prepared anyhow!

 Oddly, I fear Shadow Sorcerer tries too hard - not only are we limited in time, but encumbered by clans of refugees dragging their heels, and then there are the chasing Draconians!!
 A part of me wishes things were toned down in the respect that refugees could have been a silent entity who we don't need to worry about or communicate with (except when repositioning for lost members).
-Plus, I thought that the Draconians break free of Pax Tharkas far too soon.
+Plus, I thought that the Draconians broke free of Pax Tharkas far too soon.

 Shadow Sorcerer has amused me many times, although I don't think it was supposed to?
 Hmm, maybe.
 Let's see...